jDataView/jDataView/README.md

 Constructor
 -----------------
 * new **jDataView**(buffer, offset, length, littleEndian = false)
-    * buffer can be either a binary String or any Array-like byte storage (Array, Uint8Array, Arguments, jQuery(Array), ...)
+    * buffer can be either a binary String, any Array-like byte storage (Array, Uint8Array, Arguments, jQuery(Array), ...) or count of bytes if you want to operate on new empty buffer.
     * littleEndian = false (Big Endian mode) is a default value for the view

 Specification API